Stuffed Pork Chops

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Ann Volkwein, The Arthur Avenue Cookbook: Recipes and Memories from the Real Little Italy, Regan Books, 2004 & Peter Servedio, Peter's Meat Market
+Recipe courtesy of Ann Volkwein, The Arthur Avenue Cookbook: Recipes and Memories from the Real Little Italy, Regan Books, 2004 & Peter Servedio, Peter's Meat Market